NEWS

 "Both penalty areas are important" -Per-Mathias Hoegmo (regular press conference 5/24)

-On the 24th, a press conference was held online with Pair manager Per-Mathias Hoegmo, where he spoke about his enthusiasm for the Meiji Yasuda J1 League Round 16 match against FC Machida Zelvia [MATCH PARTNER Kokudai Seminar] to be held at Saitama Stadium on Sunday the 26th.
+On the 24th, a press conference was held online with Per-Mathias Hoegmo, where he spoke about his enthusiasm for the Meiji Yasuda J1 League Round 16 match against FC Machida Zelvia [MATCH PARTNER Kokudai Seminar] to be held at Saitama Stadium on Sunday the 26th.

 (In the match against V-Varen Nagasaki on the 22nd, I think the team had a high ball possession rate, but they didn't take many shots.
-From the middle of the first half, anchor Kaito Yasui dropped back to the back line during attacks, leaving us with three players.
+From the middle of the first half, anchor player Kaito Yasui dropped back to the back line during attacks, leaving us with three players.
 Was this an order from the bench?
 Or was it a decision made by the players on the pitch?)

 "As you say, our possession rate was about 70 percent to 30 percent.
 I think the goal chances were also 6 to 2.
-An anchor player plays while reading the situation.
+An anchor player reads the situation while playing.
 When Samuel (Gustafsson) was playing, he would drop between the center backs or to the side when necessary, but when that's not the case, I want him to play as high up in the field as possible.
 This is true when we're building up in a low position, but I also want to rotate the midfielders even in the middle block.
 It also depends on the characteristics of each player.
 For example, when Tomo (Tomoaki Okubo) plays as an inside half, he has his own way of doing things, and when (Nakajima) Shoya plays as a wing, he plays as a wing in his own way, so I think it also comes down to the relationship with the people around him."

 (Does that mean you didn't want them to drop out even in the Nagasaki match?)